pjones/xmonadrc/README.md

-# XMonad Configuration
+# xmonad Configuration

-This repository contains my [XMonad] [] configuration.
+This repository contains my [xmonad] [] configuration.
 I thought I'd share it with the rest of the world because I'm doing a few interesting things:

-  1. I use `cabal` sandboxes to build XMonad and compile my configuration into an executable (`xmonadrc`).
-This allows me to easily use my custom xmonad and xmonad-contrib sources (in `vendor`).
+  1. I use [stack][] to build xmonad and compile my configuration into an executable (`xmonadrc`).
+This allows me to easily use my custom `xmonad` and `xmonad-contrib` sources (in `vendor`).

-     This presents an interesting challenge since XMonad by default tries to compile your `~/.xmonad/xmonad.hs` file when it starts.
+     This presents an interesting challenge since xmonad by default tries to compile your `~/.xmonad/xmonad.hs` file when it starts.
-     Therefore I install my generated `xmonadrc` binary where XMonad expects it and use `.cabal-sandbox/bin/xmonad` to restart the running XMonad.
-I've also updated my `~/.xinitrc` to exec my `xmonadrc` directly without using the `xmonad` binary.
+     Therefore I install my generated `xmonadrc` binary where xmonad expects it and use it to restart the running xmonad instance.

-     All the details for this process are in the `scripts/install.sh` script.

-  2. The `checkrc` executable that is built with `cabal` boots a mini XMonad environment in order to test my configuration before restarting.
+  2. The `checkrc` executable that is built with [stack][] and boots a mini xmonad environment in order to test my configuration before restarting.
 Right now it's only testing the key bindings.

   3. The majority of my key bindings are underneath a prefix key: